-This White Christmas recipe is a nice alternative to mix up for guests who are not extremely fond of Eggnog.
+This White Christmas recipe is a nice alternative to mix up for guests who are not extremely fond of eggnog.
 It adds a little flavor to the holiday favorite via a delicious white chocolate liqueur and the fruity flavor of Southern Comfort.
 This takes some of the 'egginess' out of the eggnog and makes a very approachable drink.
+The nice part about this cocktail is the timing.
+Many liquor stores will stock a specialty liqueur like white chocolate specifically for the holidays.
+Look around and see what you can find or ask if they plan to get a suitable option in stock before Christmas.

 This recipe is a nice way to spice up a store-bought nog as well.
 It's best to use a well-chilled eggnog and, if you want, you can also add a few ice cubes to cool and water it down just a little.